SMT (media company)

-SMT (formerly Sports MEDIA Technology Corporation) pioneered the first real-time scoring and wireless data system on television.
-The privately held company specializes in graphics for broadcasts, webcasts and live events in sports and entertainment.
-SMT’s customers include broadcasting television networks, regional and specialty networks and sport governing bodies.
+SMT (formerly Sports MEDIA Technology Corporation) is a business that specializes in graphics for broadcasts, webcasts and live events in sports and entertainment.
+They were the first company to employ real-time scoring and wireless data systems on television.
+SMT’s customers include broadcasting television networks, regional and specialty networks and sports governing bodies.
 In 2012 it acquired IDS (Information and Display Systems) as a division of the company to provide scoring, results and statistics on-site for live events.
 In 2016, SMT acquired Chicago-based rival Sportvision.

 History

-SMT was founded in 1988 by Gerard J. Hall after developing the first real-time scoring and wireless data delivery system for the PGA Tour to replace walkie-talkie communication used at the time.
-“The scoring over walkie-talkies was just really, really problematic,” Hall recalled in 2012.
+SMT was founded in 1996 by Gerard J. Hall after developing the first real-time scoring and wireless data delivery system for the PGA Tour to replace walkie-talkie communication used at the time.
 He developed a way to interface real-time scoring with TV production using personal computers.

 Hall provided this interface from 1988 to 1991 for NBC Sports’ coverage of PGA Tour telecasts.
 In June 1990, he formally incorporated what was then known as SportsMEDIA Technology Corporation with an eye toward offering TV interface technology to other sports television broadcasters.
-Shortly thereafter, SportsMEDIA Technology signed an exclusive four-year agreement with ESPN to provide interface TV graphics services for many live sporting events.
+Shortly thereafter, the company signed an exclusive four-year agreement with ESPN to provide interface TV graphics services for many live sporting events.
 The scoring system used by SportsMEDIA became modified during this period to include compiling statistics based on performance or event data of a sports or performance event or activity.
 The system received a U.S. patent in 1996.